JKU-ICG/AOS/AOS for DJI/README.md

 [**Get AOS for DJI v3 (SDK 5)**](https://forms.gle/dW4Q8yJnLEww7hew8)<br />

-**Note:** When installing the app on the RC, the RC must be online.
+**Note:** Before installing the app on the RC previous versions of it must be uninstalled and the RC must be online to receive a new DJI key.
 Before staring the app, the drone must be ready (wait a bit after turning it on) and all other apps that could connect to the drone (e.g., DJI Pilot or other third-party apps) must be forcefully stopped (see description at the bottom [here](https://developer.dji.com/doc/mobile-sdk-tutorial/en/quick-start/run-sample.html)).
 But usually chosing "close all" in the running apps list will do it also.